List of Coronation Street characters introduced in 2004: Danny Baldwin

+Billy Platt

 Billy Platt is the son of Sarah Platt (Tina O'Brien) and Todd Grimshaw (Bruno Langley).
 Sarah, already a teenage mother, was 16 at the time she conceived Billy, after Todd had suggested the two try for a baby of their own.
-Sarah was reluctant, and when she discovered her pregnancy she was considering getting an abortion since her mother Gail Platt (Helen Worth) recently got stress due to her stepfather Richard Hillman (Brian Capron) attempted murder towards her and her family.
-However, Todd brought Sarah around to the idea of having the baby.
+Sarah was reluctant, and when she discovered her pregnancy, she was considering getting an abortion, since her mother Gail Platt (Helen Worth) had recently had to deal with Sarah's stepfather Richard Hillman (Brian Capron) attempting to murder their family.
+However, Todd brought Sarah round to the idea of having the baby.